Zoneomics Logo

 (a)

-This chapter shall apply to all properties within the legal boundaries of the town.
+Except as stated in subsection (1), this land development code shall apply to all properties within the legal boundaries of the town.

 (b)